Tourvia in 4 clear answers

 5. Reporting and visibility for managers

 Managers need to see planned routes, actual visits completed, and territory coverage.
-If the tool keeps this data outside Salesforce, building reports requires additional integrations.
-Native tools write directly to Salesforce objects, so standard reporting and dashboards work out of the box.
+If the tool keeps this data outside Salesforce, building reports usually requires more integration work.
+Native tools write directly to Salesforce objects, so standard reporting and dashboards are easier to keep aligned.

 - Your CRM data stays in Salesforce